-How to integrate Signite HTML signatures in Outlook
+How to integrate Signite HTML signatures in Outlook on PC

 Because of the way Outlook manages signatures, adding an HTML signature requires a few, somewhat unintuitive, steps to implement.
 The following guide will help you figure out what to do to ignite your email signatures on this platform.